Many of us use PDF files on a daily basis — but the format is capable of much more than most of us realize.

 Open your PDF in Chrome by dragging the file onto a browser window.
 Click the printer icon at the bottom of the screen and make sure that Save as PDF is selected as the destination.
 Then, use the Pages section to stipulate what to include in the resulting PDF.
 If you want to split the document into two, simply repeat the process twice using different page numbers.

 When you’re happy with your page range, simply click Save and choose a sensible place for your document to be stored.

-Merge Multiple PDFs
+Combine Multiple PDFs

 If you’d like to tweak an existing PDF beyond simply splitting it up, you’ll likely need to grab a specialized tool to do so.
 PDF Split and Merge is a free option that offers plenty of functionality, so it’s well worth installing on your computer.